 Ohio Bounty Hunter Guide: Requirements & Steps

-Nearly 12 million people live in the state of Ohio and the state allows for the licensing of bail bond agents (a.k.a. bounty hunters).1 Bounty hunters often work independently as agents for bail bondsmen to apprehend fugitives who have skipped bail.
-In Ohio, using the titles “bounty hunter” or “bail enforcement agent” is illegal and considered a first-degree misdemeanor.
+Nearly 12 million people live in the state of Ohio and the state allows for the licensing of bail bond agents.1 In Ohio, using the titles “bounty hunter” or “bail enforcement agent” is illegal and considered a first-degree misdemeanor.
 Repeat violators will be charged with a felony after three convictions.
 Instead, individuals who wish to pursue fugitives in the state of Ohio are referred to as “surety bail bond agents” or just “bail bond agents” for short.
-Bail bond agents are licensed by the Ohio Department of Insurance.
-Bail bond agents must be licensed and meet a certain set of criteria in order to work in Ohio.
-Continue reading for more information on licensing requirements and how to find work as a bounty hunter in Ohio.
+Bail bond agents work independently for bail bondsmen to apprehend fugitives who have skipped bail.
+Bail bond agents must be licensed by the Ohio Department of Insurance (ODI).
+Bail bond agents must meet certain criteria in order to become licensed and work in Ohio.
+Continue reading for more information on licensing requirements and how to find work as a bail bond agent in Ohio.

 Requirements for Prospective Bail Bond Agents in Ohio

 Individuals who apprehend fugitives in Ohio without a surety bail bond agent license will be subject to arrest and prosecution.
 In order to become a licensed bail bond agent, you must meet these basic requirements:

 - Be at least 18 years of age

 - Be a US citizen or have the legal right to work in the US

 Steps to a Career as a Surety Bail Bond Agent in Ohio

 Aspiring surety bail bond agents in Ohio must complete certain steps before the ODI will issue a license.
 Prospective agents must meet the minimum training experience, pass an examination, and pay the required fee prior to being licensed.
 Continue reading below to understand the process bail bond agents must follow in order to become licensed in Ohio.